roberttidey/IRBlasterWeb/README.md

     http://yourExtIP:port?plain={"auth":"1234","commands":[{"device":"macro","parameter":"TVOn","wait":"1000"}]}
     Note that this needs to be in the IFTTT URL, putting the POST in the body in IFTTT does not seem to work Create and save the macro with same name (TVOn) in the IRBlaster to support the request

+Alexa activate detector
+  An input pin can be used to interface to an Alexa activate detector.
+This uses a light dependent resistor to detect when the LED rings on the Dot light up.
+This can be used to send out ir commands locally to mute the sound and make the recognition of the Alexa command more reliable.
+  When detected the software tries to run an alexaon or alexaoff macro.
+See http://www.thingiverse.com/thing:2305400